- Off road parking

 Three bedrooms with TV: 1 x king-size double with shared en-suite bath, basin and WC leading to 1 x double day bed (can be twin on request) with Juliet balcony, 1 x ground floor double with en-suite wheelchair accessible walk-in double shower, basin and WC.
 Kitchen with sitting area.
 Conservatory with dining area.

 Oil central heating.
 Electric oven and hob, microwave, fridge, freezer, washing machine, 4 x TVs with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, highchair and stairgate on request.
 Off road parking for 2 cars.
 Enclosed private front patio.
 Enclosed private raised lawned garden with patio and furniture.
 Sorry, no pets and no smoking.
 Shop 2 miles, pub 10 mins walk.
 Note: There are sloping ceilings and limited headroom in first floor bedrooms.
+Note: 4 adults, 2 children max.
 Note: Ground floor may be suitable for wheelchair users, please contact the owner for more details.
 Note: Access to the shared en-suite bathroom is via the double bedroom.
+Note: Check-in time 4pm.

 About the location